 - Best Practices for Facebook Giveaway Rules

-Please note: The following is just an overview of some of the rules and guidelines for Facebook giveaways.
+The following is just an overview of some of the Facebook contest rules and guidelines.
 This is not legal advice.
 Please obtain legal guidance from an experienced attorney before publishing your Facebook giveaway rules and regulations.

 Let’s get started!